 The Judger Vs. Perceiver Problem

 The INFJ or INFP confusion goes even farther.
-INFJs dominant function (Ni) is actually a Perceiving function, and INFPs dominant function (Fi) is a Judging function.
+The INFJ’s dominant function, introverted intuition (Ni), is a Perceiving function.
+The INFP’s dominant function, introverted feeling (Fi), is a Judging function.
 This is a major reason that INFJs and INFPs are often mistyped as one another on online tests that list stereotypical Perceiver vs. Judger statements.

-What exactly am I talking about here?
+What am I talking about?
 Dr. A.J.
 Drenth explains this really well in The 16 Personality Types:

 “In actuality, the J-P label merely describes whether the first extroverted function in a given type’s functional stack is a Judging function (either Te or Fe) or a Perceiving function (either Ne or Se).